danjulio/MPPT-Solar-Charger/examples/motioneyeos/readme.md

 # motioneyeos with mpptChgD daemon
 Calin Crisan's exellent [motioneyeos](https://github.com/ccrisan/motioneyeos) is a complete Linux distribution that turns a Linux SBC like the Raspberry Pi into a highly functional webcam.
-He provides excellent instructions for installation and configuration; some are referenced here.
+He provides detailed instructions for installation and configuration; some are referenced here.
 These instructions also show how to include and configure the charger daemon for a system based on a Raspberry Pi that fully integrates the charger with a web cam based on motioneyeos.

 ![Running for the first time](pictures/first_run.png)